ibm-cloud-docs/Backup/configure-OracleDDB-backup.md

 Through the {{site.data.keyword.backup_notm}} portal, you can manage and monitor your backups.
 You can create a backup job for one or more Oracle databases.
 The backup job specifies which databases to back up, and where to save the backup data.
 When you create an Oracle database backup job, you must specify credentials for the {{site.data.keyword.backup_notm}} Agent to use to connect to the Oracle server.

 To add an Oracle database backup job:
 1. On the navigation bar, click **Computers**.
-The Computers page shows registered computers.
+The Computers page shows registered servers.
-2. Find a computer with the Oracle plug-in, and expand its view by clicking the computer row.
+2. Find a server with the Oracle plug-in, and expand its view by clicking the computer row.
 3. Click the **Jobs** tab.

    If the server doesn't have a valid vault connection, then you can't access the Jobs tab.
    {: note}

 4. In the Select Job Task menu, click **Create New Oracle Job**.
-5. In the Connect to Oracle Server dialog box, specify the following information:
+5. In the Connect to Oracle Server dialog box, provide the following information.
    - In the Database Service Name box, type the database instance.
    - In the User Name box, type the name of a user who has sysdba privileges.
    - In the Password box, type the password for the specified user.
 6. Click **Connect**.
-7. In the Create New Job dialog box, specify the following information:
+7. In the Create New Job dialog box, specify the following information.
    - In the Name box, type a name for the backup job.
    - In the Description box, optionally type a description for the backup job.
    - In the Destination list, select the vault where you want to save the backup data.